BritishGeologicalSurvey/VIGIL/README.md

                         List of gas species (e.g. CO2) (comma separated values) -TS TRACKING_SPECIE, --tracking_specie TRACKING_SPECIE
-                        The original emitted specie that is tracked in the simulation -N NPROC, --nproc NPROC
+                        The original emitted specie that is tracked in the simulation -PER PERSISTENCE, --persistence PERSISTENCE
+                        If True, calculate the persistence of the gas specie, i.e. the probability to be exposed to a gas specie above specified concentration thresholds for times longer than the specified exposure times for those thresholds.
+                        Concentration thresholds and exposure times should be provided in gas_properties.csv -N NPROC, --nproc NPROC
                         Maximum number of allowed simultaneous processes -M MODELS, --models MODELS